Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Why you should know this
-Nearly every professional-level iOS app communicates at some point with an Internet component such as a remote web service.
+Nearly every serious iOS app communicates at some point with an Internet component such as a remote web service.

 Fetching and processing data between an app and a web service is an essential skill that all iOS developers must master.

 And the most commonly-used protocol for communicating with web servers is **HTTP** (and its secure counterpart, HTTPS).